 AS and A Levels

-At The Henley College you can choose from a broad range of A Level subjects, including many subjects you may not have encountered before or have the opportunity to study at school, from Classical Civilisation to Economics, Film Studies to Geology, Government and Politics to Philosophy.
+You will continue to be able to choose from a broad range of A Levels you may not have encountered before or have the opportunity to study at school, from Classical Civilisation to Economics, Film Studies to Geology, and Government & Politics to Philosophy.

 How we assess you

 You will be assessed through classwork, homework, coursework and formal exams.

 You will need to have achieved at least 48 points,

 which must include a grade C in GCSE English